mwkpe/rand/cpp_guide/ais_cpp_guidelines.md

 ## 3.4 Types

-* The opening brace should be put on a new line (Allman style)
+* The opening brace should be put on a new line
-* Access specifiers should not be indented (Stroustrup style)
+* Access specifiers should not be indented

 ```C++
 class Vehicle